Libbybacon/Python_Projects/README.md

 # Python_Projects
-Collection of projects completed using Python
+This repository is a collection of projects I have completed using Python